RediSearch/RediSearch/docs/docs/reference/payloads.md

 ## Adding payloads for documents

-When inserting a document using FT.ADD, you can ask RediSearch to store an arbitrary binary safe string as the document payload.
+When inserting a document using FT.ADD, you can ask Search and Query to store an arbitrary binary safe string as the document payload.
 This is done with the `PAYLOAD` keyword:

 ```
 FT.ADD {index_name} {doc_id} {score} PAYLOAD {payload} FIELDS {field} {data}...